sgsokol/r2sundials/Readme.md

   - to do forward sensitivity calculations for all or selected parameters;
-  - to write rhs in Rcpp where calculated values are stored “in-place” thus avoiding frequent memory reallocation;
+  - to write users callback functions (rhs, Jacobian, …) in Rcpp(Armadillo) where calculated values are stored “in-place” thus avoiding frequent memory reallocation;
-  - to write dense or sparse Jacobian Rcpp functions based on the same principle, i.e. “in-place” storage;
+  - to pass *directly* to Rcpp functions parameter of any R type (vector, list, environment, …);
   - to use [rmumps](https://cran.r-project.org/package=rmumps) package
     for solving underlying sparse linear systems;
-  - to have much more flexible root finding and handling.
+  - to have much more flexible root finding and handling based on user callback functions.
-  - to see statistics of ODE methods (call number for rhs routines, number of Jacobian calculations and so on).
+  - to get statistics on ODE method used (call number for rhs routines, number of Jacobian calculations and so on).

 ### sundialr